 Annual quantitative templates for individual undertakings and captive insurance and captive reinsurance undertakings — Ring-fenced funds, material matching adjustment portfolios and remaining part information

-1. Insurance and reinsurance undertakings and captive insurance and captive reinsurance undertakings shall submit annually the information referred to in Article 304(1), point (d), of Delegated Regulation (EU) 2015/35 in relation to each material ring-fenced fund, each material matching adjustment portfolio and the remaining part, using the following templates and complying with the following instructions:
+1. Insurance and reinsurance undertakings and captive insurance and captive reinsurance undertakings shall submit annually the information referred to in Article 304(1), point (d), of Delegated Regulation (EU) 2015/35 in relation to each material ring-fenced fund, each material matching adjustment portfolio and the remaining part.

+The undertakings shall use the following templates complying with the following instructions:

 (a) template SR.01.01.01 of Annex I, specifying the content of the submission, following the instructions set out in section S.01.01 of Annex II;